Do Insurance Companies Pay For Lost Wages?

 - You were engaged in reckless street racing at unsafe speeds before the collision.

 - You were driving a stolen vehicle or in the act of committing a crime at the time of injury.

 - You failed to abide by the 30-day deadline to notify your insurance carrier of the accident in writing.

 Take several important steps to ensure the insurance company covers your claim for lost wages.

 Getting a police report at the time of the accident is a wise move that can also satisfy your insurance company’s request for notification within 30 days.
 The no-fault insurer will send you an application to apply for no-fault benefits, which must be filled out completely, signed, and returned (ideally by certified mail).
 This basic application will require information such as your name, address, date of birth, social security number, date of the accident, and a description of your injuries.

 - You may be required to send in supplemental documentation, such as a letter from the doctor describing your injuries and the amount of time you’re expected out of work, a letter from your employer verifying your wage and amount of missed work, and tax information (if you’re self-employed or an independent contractor).

 - Once your application is received and approved, the carrier will assign a claim number, which you will share with your health care providers, along with the date of the accident and your date of birth.
 Your providers will sign an assignment of benefits form, which allows them to bill the no-fault carrier directly.

 - Sometimes the whole process goes smoothly, and you receive enough benefits to keep your household afloat while you recover.
 Other times, you may need legal guidance to see you through these turbulent times.

-Most car accident attorneys offer free consultations and contingency-based advocacy, so you have nothing to worry about.
+Most New York City personal injury lawyers offer free consultations and contingency-based advocacy, so you have nothing to worry about.